23 Tasty (and Practical) Gifts for Your Favorite Foodies

 Wildgrain

-Is there a pick-me-up on earth more delicious or delightful than a delivery of fresh, artisanal bread?
+Is there a pick-me-up more delicious or delightful than a delivery of fresh, artisanal bread?
 Wildgrain makes it unthinkably easy to send frozen sourdough loaves, beautifully crafted pastries, and fresh pasta anywhere in the country.

 $69+ at Wildgrain